-So when most children learn new math concepts, they are expected and get used to being given a specific formula to follow, providing the steps they must complete in order to arrive at a correct answer.
+So when most children learn a new math concept, they are expected and get used to being given a specific formula to follow, providing the steps they must complete in order to arrive at a correct answer.

-But what happens when students encounter math problems that seem a little different or a bit harder than the simple, repetitive ones they’ve been practicing?
+But what happens when students encounter a math problem that seems a little different or a bit harder than the simple, repetitive ones they’ve been practicing?

 That’s where most young children get stuck.

 Students may have an idea of why they need to perform certain steps to get an answer, but they lack a true understanding of the concepts necessary to solve a similar problem in different contexts.

 They miss the ability to think critically, develop an understanding to unpack a problem so that they can solve it and become unable to think rationally about what to do next.
 This also includes the ability to engage in independent thinking, which is the ability to do something independently without asking for help.

 In short, using critical thinking to solve a problem is just the opposite of using memorized steps to solve a problem.
 Applied to math homework, it requires that students: